-This is a break to your heel bone.
+This is a break to a bone in the middle of your foot.

 Healing:

 It can take up to 6-12 weeks for this fracture to heal.

 Smoking will slow down your healing.
 We would advise that you stop smoking while your fracture heals.
 Talk to your GP or go to www.smokefree.nhs.uk for more information.